Federal Drug Offense Defense Lawyers

 Drug Manufacturing

-Drug manufacturing means any person who prepares, produces any illegal drugs where the drugs are sold to a consumer.
-It's illegal to intentionally possesses laboratory glassware or chemical solvent where the value exceeds $100, with the intent to manufacture a controlled substance, is guilty of a crime.
+Drug manufacturing means any person who prepares and produces illegal drugs where the drugs are sold to a consumer.
+It's illegal to intentionally possess laboratory glassware or chemical solvent where the value exceeds $100, with the intent to manufacture a controlled substance, is guilty of a crime.

-Federal drug manufacturing criminal charges includes growing marijuana, operating a methamphetamine lab, gathering supplies to manufacture drugs and possessing manufacturing equipment.
+Federal drug manufacturing criminal charges include growing marijuana, operating a methamphetamine lab, gathering supplies to manufacture drugs, and possessing manufacturing equipment.

-Your prior criminal record, manufacturing close to a school or playground of if you were in possession of a weapon can lead to additional federal crime charges and a more severe penalty.
-A firearm charge in itself could lead to several more years in prison if the charge is in connection to the drug crime charges.
+Your prior criminal record, manufacturing close to a school or playground if you had a weapon, can lead to additional federal crime charges and a more severe penalty.
+A firearm charge could lead to several more years in prison if it is connected to drug crime charges.

-The many years of successful criminal defense has allowed us to develop solid legal strategies that has proven effective in all federal courts in California.
+The many years of successful criminal defense have allowed us to develop solid legal strategies that have proven effective in all federal courts in California.
 We use our knowledge to pursue solutions that minimize the criminal consequences.
-Don't face your federal drug manufacturing charges with a less experienced law firm.
+Refrain from facing federal drug manufacturing charges with a less experienced law firm.
 We can help preserve your freedom and your record.

 Drug Possession